Terms & Conditions

 13. DATA PROTECTION

-13.1 You accept and acknowledge that for the purposes of Data Protection, You are the Data Controller and We are the Data Processor in respect of any Personal Data.
+13.2 You acknowledge that for the purposes of the Data Protection Laws, You are the Controller and We are the Processor.

 14. OTHER IMPORTANT TERMS

 14.1 Notices must be in writing.
 If You are required to give Us a formal notice, or We are required to give You a formal notice, under the Contract, it must be in writing.
 That notice must be sent by first class post to: (a) Us, at Our address (see clause 2); or (b) You, at the address You have given Us.